 Main walls

 Repair category 2

-Notes Weathering of stone work and stone pointing was noted, consistent with the age of the structure.
-Ongoing maintenance and repair works should be anticipated.
+Notes Weathering of render finishes were noted, requiring future maintenance and repair work.

-Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested, however, some items of wear and tear were visible and repairs or replacement of units and/or components may be required.
-Cracked glazing was noted above the front entrance doorway, requiring to be replaced.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows and doors were not all fully opened or tested however some items of wear and tear were visible and repairs or replacement of units and/or components may be required.